-Fig 4.1-3 Example Of Contents Of An Action Maintain Asthma Control Pla n To Your Regular Treatment: 1.
-Each day take 2.
-Before exercise, take WHEN TO INCREASE TREATMENT Assess your level of Asthma Control In the past week have you had: Daytime asthma symptoms more than 2 times ?
-No Yes Activity or exercise limited by asthma?
-No Yes Waking at night because of asthma?
-No Yes The need to use your [rescue medication] more than 2 times?
-No Yes If you are monitoring peak flow, peak flow less than?
-Yes If you answered YES to three or more of these questions, you r asthi na is uncontrolled and you may need to step up your treatment. uoun na io STEP-UP your treatment as follows and assess improvement of [Write in next treatment Maintain this treatment for days [specify num nt step WHEN TO CALL THE DOCTOR/CLINIC. ى 1 Call your doctor/clinic: [provide phone num bers] 5 If you don t respond in days [specify number] Q [optional lines for additional Instr uction EMERGENCY/SEVERE LOSS OF CONTROL - ✓ If you have severe shortness of breath, and can only speak in sho ort ser tences. ✓ If you are having a severe attack of asthma and are frightene , ✓ If you need your reliever medication more than every 4 hours improving. are not 1.
-Take 2 to 4 puffs [reliever medication] 2.
-Takemg of [oral glucocorticosteroid] 3.
-Seek medical help: Go to; Address; Phone: Continue to use your [reliever medication] until y to get medical help. ou ar e able
+Fig 4.1-3 Example Of Contents Of An Action Plan To Maintain Asthma Control

+Your Regular Treatment:

+1. Each day take

+2. Before exercise, take

+WHEN TO INCREASE TREATMENT

+Assess your level of Asthma Control

+In the past week have you had:

+Daytime asthma symptoms more the an 2 times ?
+No Yes

+Activity or exercise limited by asthm a?
+No Yes

+Waking at night because of asthma , No Yes

+The need to use your [rescue medicat ion] more than 2 times?
+No Yes

+If you are monitoring peak flow, peal flow less than?
+No Yes

+if you answered YeS to three or more of these questions, your r asthn na is

+uncontrolled and you may need to ste o up your treatment.

+HOW TO INCREASE TREATMENT

+STEP-UP your treatment as follows an d assess improvement e every c lay:

+[Write in next treatmer herej

+Maintain this treatment for days [specity num berj

+WHEN TO CALL THE DOCTOR/CLINIC

+Call your doctor/clinic: hore1

+If you don't respond in day [provide priorie rium iber 31

+onal lines for additional instru ction1

+[opt motra otion]

+EMERGENCY/SEVERE LOSS OF CON IROL

+✓ If you have severe shortness of breath, and can only speak in she ort sent ences,

+✓ If you are having a severe attack of a sthma and are frightene d,

+✓ If you need your reliever medication more than every 4 hours s and a re not

+improving. -

+1. Take 2 to 4 puffs [reli ever medication]

+2. Takemg of [ora glucocorticosteroid] $\sim$

+3. Seek medical help: Go to ; Address

+Phone: •

+4. Continue to use your [rel iever medication] until y ou are able

+to get medical help.

+~

 Figure 4.1-4.
-Factors Involved in Non-Adherence
+Factors Invol ved in Non-Adhe renc e

-Drug factors Non-drug factors Difficulties with inhaler devices Awkward regimes (e.g., four times daily or multiple drugs) Side effects Cost of medication Dislike of medication Distant pharmacies Misunderstanding or lack of instruction Fears about side effects Dissatisfaction with health care professionals Unexpressed/undiscussed fears or concerns Inappropriate expectations Poor supervision, training, or follow-up Anger about condition or its treatment Underestimation of severity Cultural issues Stigmatization Forgetfulness or complacency Attitudes toward ill health Religious issues
+Drug factors Non-dr ug factors

+Misunderstanding or lack of instruction Difficulties with inhaler devices Fears about side effects Awkward regimes (e.g., Dissatisfaction with health care professionals four times daily or Unexpressed/undiscussed fears or concerns multiple drugs) Inappropriate expectations Side effects Poor supervision, training, or follow-up Cost of medication Anger about condition or its treatment Dislike of medication Underestimation of severity Distant pharmacies Cultural issues Stigmatization Forgetfulness or complacency Attitudes toward ill health Religious issues about therapy in a way that acknowledges the likelihood of incomplete adherence (e.g., "So that we may plan therapy, do you mind telling me how often you actually take the medicine?").
+Specific drug and non-drug factors involved in non-adherence are listed in Figure 4.1-4.
 Self-Management in Children

 Children with asthma (with the help of their parents/ caregivers) also need to know how to manage their own condition.
-Simple educational interventions (designed to teach self-management skills) among children admitted to the hospital with asthma have been shown to significantly reduce the readmission rate and reduce morbidity13.
-A systematic review found that educational programs for the self-management of asthma in children and adolescents led to improvements in lung function and feelings of selfcontrol, and reduced absences from school, the number of days with restricted activity, and the number of emergency department visits^{13,343}.
-For children, symptom-based action plans are more effective than those based on peak flows385.
+Simple educational interventions (designed to teach self-management skills) among children admitted to the hospital with asthma have been shown to significantly reduce the readmission rate and reduce morbidity.
+A systematic review found that educational programs for the self-management of asthma in children and adolescents led to improvements in lung function and feelings of selfcontrol, and reduced absences from school, the number of days with restricted activity, and the number of emergency department visits.
+For children, symptom-based action plans are more effective than those based on peak flows.